 Cara Frank has 10 years teaching experience across pre and primary school.
 She has a Bachelor of Arts in Education and a Masters of Primary School Teaching.
 She has experience in teaching according to the Early Years Learning Framework and the primary school NSW Syllabus.

-Cara is also familiar with the Reggio Emilia philosophy, which values music and movement as means of self-expression.
+Cara is also well informed in the Reggio Emilia philosophy, which values music and movement as means of self-expression.
 She believes that music, movement and imaginative play are key components to creating a holistic educational experience.

 Cara promotes an inclusive, warm and welcoming educational environment.
 Her experience as a teacher allows her to differentiate the Ukubebe program to extend and challenge children based on their needs.
 Cara has an intuitive and natural musicality, she sings beautifully and plays the ukulele.

 Cara’s love of the Ukubebe program ensures her lessons are fun, interactive, educational, and are integrated with the learning experience at the Early Childhood Centres she visits in this capacity.
-She feels privileged to work with such a highly gifted musical team at Ukubebe.
+She teaches all the Randwick playgroup classes and feels privileged to work with such a highly gifted musical team at Ukubebe.

 Cara Frank has a current working with children’s check.